ericbrec/BSpy/CONTRIBUTING.md

 	* Type: `Python: Create Environment…` (you don't need to type the whole thing, just select it when it comes up)
 	* Select `Venv`
 	* Select the Microsoft store version of Python
-* You'll also want to create a "`.env`" file in the root directory of the bspy repo next to the .gitignore file
-	* It's content should be "`PYTHONPATH=.`" (no quotes, but do include the dot at the end)

 bpsy depends on a few Python packages (found on PyPi.org).
 You’ll want to pip install them.